soundpress/nycadministrativecode/docs/c10/index.rst

 (a) General.
 An adjustment shall be made in determining city taxable income of a city resident estate or trust under section 11-1718, or city adjusted gross income of a city resident beneficiary of any estate or trust under subdivision (d) of section 11-1712, in the amount of the share of each in the city fiduciary adjustment as determined in this section.

 (b) Definition.
-The city fiduciary adjustment shall be the net amount of the modifications described in section 11-1712 (including subdivision (d) if the estate or trust is a beneficiary of another estate or trust), and in subdivision (c) and paragraphs two and three of subdivision (d) of section 11-1715, which relate to items of income, gain, loss or deduction of an estate or trust.
+The city fiduciary adjustment shall be the net amount of the modifications described in section 11-1712 (including subdivision (d) if the estate or trust is a beneficiary of another estate or trust), and in subdivision (c) and paragraphs two and three of subdivision (d) of section 11-1715, and in subdivision (e) of this section, which relate to items of income, gain, loss or deduction of an estate or trust.
 The net amount of such modifications shall not include:

    (1) Any modification described in paragraphs one and two of subdivision (b) and paragraphs one, two, four, five, six, and seven of subdivision (c) of section 11-1712 with respect to any amount which, pursuant to the terms of the governing instrument, is paid or permanently set aside for a charitable purpose during the taxable year, and